 Problems.
 Every chapter contains several problems.
-Prior to class, you must work through the problems and prepare written solutions to them.
+Prior to class, you are expected to work through the problems and prepare written solutions to them.
 You can do this individually or in your litigation groups.
-If you work as a group, each person in the group must submit the problems individually and include a statement that the assignment was (1) prepared by the group, and (2) that the student fully participated in the preparation of the assignment.
+Although I will not ask you to turn the problems in prior to class, I will administer multiple unannounced quizzes throughout the semester, many of which will include both short essay questions and multiple-choice questions based on the assigned problems for the day.

-To get credit for the problems, you must individually post the solutions to the course D2L page prior to class.
-You'll have to certify Honor Code compliance to be able to submit the problems.
 Also, you should know that any of these problems are fair game for the final examination; there will be a short-answer section that includes at least two or three of the problems from class.